ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 	Issues:
 	- Meta data values

-Priorities are to close both documents as requested by the WG Chairs.
+Priorities are to finalize and close both documents as requested by the WG Chairs.

 **Interim Meeting:**
 On May 3rd is the next interim meeting, see info on mailing list.